 What is the Medi-Cal Program?

-It’s a program in the state of California that helps pay for long-term care and other medical care items.
-The catch with Medi-Cal in Covina and Temple City is that you may only qualify for Medi-Cal long-term care benefits if you have limited assets, such as cash.
+It’s a program in the state of California that helps pay for long-term care and other medical care needs.
+With Medi-Cal, in Covina and Temple City, you may only qualify for Medi-Cal long-term care benefits if you have limited assets, such as cash.
 For Medi-Cal planning and computation, you may exclude assets like a house, car, personal items like jewelry, and more.
-Medi-Cal benefits are useful if you need help with extra care in the home, as Medicare often doesn’t cover the cost of long-term care.
+Medi-Cal benefits are useful if you need help with extra care in the home or in a skilled nursing facility, as Medicare often doesn’t cover the cost of long-term care.

 Long-term care is one of the most important components of the Medi-Cal program in California.
-If you or a loved one cannot perform two activities of daily living—such as eating, bathing, grooming, transferring, toileting—then you may qualify to have Medi-Cal pay for your skilled nursing facility.
+If you or a loved one cannot perform two activities of daily living—such as eating, bathing, grooming, transferring, toileting—then you may qualify to have Medi-Cal pay for your long-term care.

 Qualifications for Medi-Cal